Member $240/Non-Member $290

-Disinfection is an important aspect of infection prevention in the healthcare environment.
-Reducing the prevalence of healthcare-acquired infections requires the selection of the right surface disinfectant.
+Recorded in November 2020, this PDC focuses on disinfection as an important aspect of infection prevention in the healthcare environment and the selection of the right surface disinfectant to reduce the prevalence of healthcare-acquired infections.
 This is part one of a two-part PDC and will provide a comprehensive look at: a) how surface disinfectants work; b) how disinfectants are regulated; c) the most commonly used products; d) potential exposures; e) disinfectant alternatives; and f) new technologies in disinfection.
 The session will explore the IH issues: 1) what organism(s) are targeted by the disinfectants and 2) the surface compatibilities of the products.
 This PDC will follow the AIHA publication, "Guidelines for the Selection and Use of Environmental Surface Disinfectants in Healthcare".

 It is recommended that participants take this course in conjunction with: Environmental Surface Disinfectants in Healthcare - Part 2.

 An electronic copy of AIHA's publication "Guidelines for the Selection and Use of Environmental Surface Disinfectants in Healthcare" will be provided to attendees.

 - Microbiology of Organisms with Healthcare Significance

 - Overview of Disinfectants

 - Overview of the AIHA Guidelines for Environmental Surface Disinfectants

 - Identify the significant microorganisms in the healthcare environment.